The Problem with the Big O

 Sleeping with your significant other whom you're not really ready to commit to for life

-Either way, "liquids" are exchanged, and the possibility of a baby is well, a real possibility.
+Either way, the possibility of producing a baby is… a real possibility.
 Imagine with me, 10 years down the road.
 Your child with ole dude is 9 years old, wanting to start playing soccer or take guitar lessons.
 You need $300 in equipment/fees to get him started.
 Do you imagine that you talk with your (current-sex-partner-presumably-turned) spouse to figure out how to pay for that venture?
 Or are you calling ole dude who skedaddled when you announced your pregnancy and he hasn't had a (legal) job in years, i.e. hasn't paid child support in years, so he says, "You figure it out.
 You're the one who wanted to keep this kid."

 Or even best-case-scenario, your current sex partner is a good co-parenter.
 But your kid doesn't have the solid foundation of a loving home base because he can't figure out why mommy and daddy "loved" each other, but now they don't, and if they "love" him, can they just as easily not love him one day?

 Heartbreaking, right?
 I'm deeply sorry to have to type this, but the possibility of bringing a baby into a broken situation to start his/her life...it's a real possibility.
 Heck, it's even a possibility for married people.
 (Please repair your marriage before you procreate, thanks.)

 When I think about my future children, I want them to know that family love is permanent.
 I want my kids to know that our family love is modeled from the Word of God, which means in our home, we repent and forgive, we laugh and cry together, we never give up loving, we honor each other, and we sacrifice for each other.

 So What Now?